MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-matrix-visual-considerations.md

 #### Column size

 Users expressed the need for consistent column header sizes in Power BI matrix visuals, as there's currently no feature to set a fixed pixel width for all columns.
 Power BI matrix visuals don't offer an option to apply a uniform width across all column headers using a fixed number of pixels.
 The common workaround is to manually adjust each column header and disable the autosize width feature to maintain the desired size.
-While this method isn't ideal, it allows users to achieve a consistent look across all column headers until a feature addressing this need is potentially introduced in future updates.
+While this workaround method isn't ideal, it allows users to achieve a consistent look across all column headers.

 #### Dynamic column header text